top of page

 • 12V Compressor Fridge: These fridges typically consume 40-70Ah per day, depending on size, ambient temperature, and whether it has a freezer.
 A large, front-loading compressor fridge might draw 5-7A when running, cycling on and off throughout the day.

-• 3-Way Absorption Fridge: Absorption fridges consume significantly more power when running on 12V, up to 10-15AĀ continuously.
-While theyā€™re efficient on gas, they can drain a battery quickly when operating on 12V as they do not cycle on and off.
+• 3-Way Absorption Fridge: Absorption fridges consume significantly more power when running on 12V, up to 10-15A continuously.
+While they’re efficient on gas, they can drain a battery quickly when operating on 12V as they do not cycle on and off.

 • Thermoelectric Coolboxes: These coolers are less efficient, typically drawing 4-5A continuously.
 This can result in 96-120Ah per day, making them less suitable for long-term off-grid use without frequent recharging.

 Ensure your battery bank and solar system are sized correctly to handle your fridge's power consumption.
-For accurate sizing, use our Battery Sizing CalculatorĀ to determine the optimal system for your specific fridge and energy needs.
+For accurate sizing, use our Battery Sizing Calculator to determine the optimal system for your specific fridge and energy needs.

-The compressor fridge is the most common fridge you will find in peopleā€™s homes - it is fully electric.
-In your house you will find a 110V/230V compressor fridge, and while you can use these in a campervan, most people opt not to as they must be run full-time through an inverter.
+The compressor fridge is the most common fridge you will find in people’s homes, and is fully electric.
+In your house you will find a 110V/230V (mains-powered) compressor fridge, and while you can use these in a campervan, most people opt not to as they must be run full-time through an inverter.
+Running appliances through inverters results in a loss of efficiency due to the voltage conversion process.

-12V DC compressor fridge
+12V DC Compressor Fridges

 A compressor fridge is quite economical; the compressor only turns on when the fridge temperature increases above a specified range that you choose with a dial on the fridge.
 Once the refrigerator cools to the desired temperature, the compressor turns off.
+This means that the fridge only draws power from the batteries when the compressor is on.

-Apart from being energy-efficient, here are the other benefits of using a compressor fridge:
+Apart from being energy efficient, here are the other benefits of using a compressor fridge:

 Pros

-• It is easy to install
+• Easy to install

-• More compact than the absorption fridge
+• More compact than absorption fridges

 • Cheaper than absorption fridges